migueltorrescosta/collapsedwave/content/index.md

 # 🦅 Dataview Summary

-I keep [[🦅 Dashboard]] to quickly see work in progress, broken tags and other useful information at a glance.
+I keep [[🦅 Core Dashboard]] to quickly see work in progress, broken tags and other useful information at a glance.